Possible Evidence of Thermodynamic Equilibrium in Dark Matter Haloes: Summary and Concluding Remarks

-In all cases, the exponential behavior breaks down at short and large distances.
-The breakdown at extremely large distances may indicate that the dynamics described by (\ref{1.1}) is not valid when densities go below a certain threshold.
-It is not hard to understand the breakdown at short distances, since the assumptions of symmetry and a single-component gas are not valid approximations close to the disk.

-A number of improvements can be performed to the model presented here and the fits of galactic haloes.
-The most obvious are to drop the assumption of spherical symmetry, and to take into account effects of the HI gas.
-Furthermore, one can try to drop the restriction of the Poisson equation to $R_{ {\tt G}}\le r\le R_{ {\tt max}}$, and extend the analysis to include the galactic core.
-As densities grow in the interior, it may be useful then to consider the effect of quantum statistics.
+A number of improvements can be performed to the model presented in section 3 and its fits of galactic haloes in sections 4.
+The most obvious are to drop the assumption of spherical symmetry, and to take into account effects of the HI gas present in the haloes.
+Furthermore, one can try to extend the analysis to include the interior region.
+As densities grow in the interior, it may then be of interest to consider the effect of quantum statistics.

-Finally, the fact that we have evidence of some Boltzmann-like behavior in substantial regions of eight galactic haloes may not be accidental.
-It may be a signal of dark matter self-interactions, and furthermore, an indication that the interactions could be sufficient in strength and number for the system to settle down to an equilibrium configuration.
+Finally, the fact that we have evidence of some Boltzmann-like behavior in substantial regions of eight galactic haloes may not be accidental, as it may signal the presence of (non gravitational) dark matter self-interactions.
+Moreover, it is an indication that such interactions could be sufficient in strength and number for the system to settle down to an equilibrium configuration.

 { {\bf Acknowledgments} }

 We are very grateful to P. Biermann, R. Buta, N. Okada and J. Reichenbacher for valuable discussions.
 We are also grateful to Erwin de Blok for providing us with rotation curve data from THINGS.
 A.S. was supported in part by the DOE, Grant No. DE-FG02-10ER41714.